klahnakoski/mo-parsing/README.md

 ## Details

-### The `Engine`
+### The `Whitespace` Skipping

-The `mo_parsing.engines.CURRENT` is used during parser creation: It is effectively the lexxer with additional features to simplify the language definition.
-You declare a standard `Engine` like so:
+The `mo_parsing.engines.CURRENT` is used during parser creation: It is effectively the whitespace skipper: With additional features to simplify the language definition.
+You declare a "standard" `Whitespace` like so:

-    with Engine() as engine:
+    with Whitespace() as whitespace:
         # PUT YOUR LANGUAGE DEFINITION HERE

 If you are declaring a large language, and you want to minimize indentation, and you are careful, you may also use this pattern:

-    engine = Engine().use()
+    whitespace = Whitespace().use()
     # PUT YOUR LANGUAGE DEFINITION HERE
-    engine.release()
+    whitespace.release()

-The engine can be used to set global parsing parameters, like
+The whitespace can be used to set global parsing parameters, like

 * `set_whitespace()` - set the ignored characters (like whitespace)
 * `add_ignore()` - include whole patterns that are ignored (like comments)